 - Preheat the oven to 175ºC / 350ºF, prepare and grease a baking pan.
 My pan had a diameter of 22cm / 8,5 inches.

 - In a small bowl, combine the nut butter, liquid sweetener, salt, and vanilla essence into a smooth caramel sauce.
-Mix in the slivered almonds and set aside.
+Fold in the slivered almonds and set aside.

-- In a large bowl mix the oat flour, buckwheat flour, milled flax seeds, baking powder, and salt.
+- In a large bowl, mix the oat flour, buckwheat flour, milled flax seeds, baking powder, baking soda, and salt.

-- In a blender, blend the milk, sugar, dates, nut butter, and vanilla smooth.
+- In a blender, blend the milk, sugar, dates, nut butter, vinegar, and vanilla smooth.

 - Do this step as quickly as you can.
 Take the cake out of the oven, evenly spread the caramel sauce onto the cake.
-Bake for an additional 9-12 minutes or until the caramel has turned golden.
+Bake for an additional 9-12 minutes or until the caramel has turned golden and a toothpick runs clean.
 Take out, let cool, serve, and enjoy!